-The WHAT question can best be answered using data about which of the following?
-36. A. The distribution of output among manufacturing, services, and agricultural sectors.
+The 'WHAT goods and services does the US produce'question can best be answered using data about which of the following?

+The distribution of output in markets, specifically among manufacturing, services, and agricultural sectors.

 - B. Per capita GDP.

 - C. Productivity.

 - D. The distribution of GDP among different income quintiles.